QualiSystemsLab/Jira-Integration/README.md

 Contains a hook `quarantine_resources_orch_hook_post_teardown`:
 - Searches for resources with error live status
-- Moves a bad resource to the support domain
+- Moves a bad resource to the `Support` domain
 - Calls any platform-specific quarantine handlers that exist:
     - Looks for services with functions with `quarantine_handler` in the name
     - Runs the `quarantine_handler` with inputs: